 Learn how to easily invest in Walmart shares.

 Walmart Inc is a discount stores business with stocks listed in the US.
 Walmart shares (WMT) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$137.27 – an increase of 0.15% over the previous week.
+Its last market close was US$154.04 – a decrease of 1.06% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Walmart

 - Search for Walmart.
 Find the share by name or ticker symbol: WMT.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Walmart.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?